ornea/PyCRO/README.md

 # PyCRO
 Rigol ds1054z traceviewer.
 Python3 W10 using the ds1054z py package based on https://github.com/rheslip/PyDSA using TCP/IP

+Inspiration: I wanted to view RPM of various machines in the workshop.
+Instead of buying RPM meter I used line following sensor
+    connected to scope via long flying lead and black and white tape on the spinning part to detect rotation.
+    Initial tests worked but I could not see the frequency and I had to continually convert to RPM.

 Features :
 1. Screenshot save
 2. Autoscale